Tristan-Tompkins/Tic-Tac-Toe-client/README.md

 # Tic Tac Toe!

-A online version of the class tic tac toe game!
+A online version of the class tic tac toe game (did you get it?!?!?)
 Play against yourself(for now >:)!
 Sign up and sign in are required to play; win detection and game statistics are provided for you.
 ## Getting Started

 Simply go to https://tristan-tompkins.github.io/Tic-Tac-Toe-client/, sign up, and sign in.